 These Blueberry Buttermilk Pancakes aren’t your typical pancake recipe.
 This pancake recipe has oats and whole wheat flour, packing in the fibre to help you feel full and energized for a longer time.
 These pancakes are also free of refined sugars and are a much healthier alternative to boxed pancake mixes.
 Pair these pancakes with a glass of milk or 3/4 cup of Greek yogurt for a full meal.

 Looking for a savoury suhoor idea?
 Savoury oatmeal is a good alternative to the typical sweet oatmeal combinations.
 Be sure to use quick cook steel cut oats, which are the least processed type of oats, giving you the most health benefits.
 The soluble fibre found in oatmeal helps control blood sugar levels and maintain a healthy weight.

-Looking for a way to make Suhoor a little easier?
-Use this FREE Ramadan Suhoor Meal Planner by printing and completing using the “Food Types” column as a guide.
+Looking for a way to make Suhoor & Iftar a little easier?
+Use these FREE Ramadan Suhoor & Iftar Meal Planners by printing and completing using the “Food Types” column as a guide.
 Try to have at least one food from each group, using the examples under each heading as a guide.
 Plan your suhoor a week in advance to save you time and to ensure you are eating the most nutritious suhoor to fuel your fast!

 Nazima Qureshi is a Registered Dietitian Nutritionist, Certified Personal Trainer, and Public Health Professional.
 She uses a non-diet approach (which always includes dessert!) to help others achieve a healthier lifestyle.
 For more information, visit www.NutritionbyNazima.com or check out her Instagram, Facebook or Twitter profiles.